schellenberg/computerscience20/docs/_sources/Python/Overview/StringOperations.rst.txt

 Assignment Work Time
 ---------------------

-Please spend the rest of the class continuing to work on your first Python assignment (Temperature Conversion, or something similar).
-If you are completely done that assignment, you can look ahead at the next assignment (creating a Madlib).
+Please spend the rest of the class continuing to work on your current Python assignment (likely some kind of input/output assignment).
+If you are completely done that assignment, you may want to look ahead at the next assignment or ask your teacher what additional challenges you can attempt.